Camarero: History

-Fans shouted and hugged each other, while others cried.
-Elsewhere, the thousands of people who listened to the race on the radio began to rejoice, and many went out into the streets where drivers honked their horns.
-All of Puerto Rico celebrated.

 "When Camarero established the world record, I was at the track that day," Cordero said.
 "I was too young to fully understand what was going on.
-All I knew was that Camarero was our champion and that every time he raced, he would win."Camarero was scheduled to rest following his world-record victory, but for some reason returned ten days later and scored his 56th consecutive victory.
+All I knew was that Camarero was our champion and that every time he raced, he would win."
+Camarero was scheduled to rest following his world-record victory but instead returned ten days later and scored his 56th consecutive victory.

-However the win was short lived as 9 days later he would taste defeat for the first time in his career. he would go on to race 20 more times after his first defeat losing another 3 times but managing to win another 17 more times.
-By the end of his career he had won 73 times out of 77 starts with two seconds and zero thirds.
+Nine days later, he lost for the first time in his career.
+He raced 20 more times, winning 17 times.
+By the end of his career, he had won 73 out of 77 starts with two seconds and zero thirds.

 Death

 Camarero would run his final race on August 26, 1956.
 He died only a day later of an intestinal obstruction.
 His gravesite at Hipodromo Quintana was visited by 10,000 fans during the funeral ceremony.

 Honours

 In 1958 Camarero was the first inductee in the Puerto Rico Horse Racing Hall of Fame.
 In 2006, the name of El Nuevo Comandante racetrack in Canóvanas, Puerto Rico, was changed to Hipódromo Camarero, in honor of the racehorse, as well the Camarero Awards are given annually to Puerto Rico's champion racehorses.